 Globally malaria is still a problem even though it is both preventable and treatable.
 There were an estimated 212 million cases of malaria and 429,000 deaths in 2015 worldwide.
 Sub-Saharan Africa continues to carry a disproportionately high share of the global malaria burden - this region was home to 89% of malaria cases and 91% of malaria deaths in 2015.
 In addition, children under five are particularly susceptible to malaria illness, infection and death.
 In 2015, malaria killed an estimated 303,000 children under-five globally; however, 96% (or 292,000) of these deaths were in the African region.
 Moreover, pregnant women, young children (who have yet to develop an immunity to malaria), people infected with TB, older people, and people living with HIV are especially vulnerable to malaria as co-infections rates between malaria, HIV, and TB are very high.

 Economic Impact of Malaria: Malaria is the single biggest drag on Africa’s economy with estimated direct losses of $12 billion a year (a GDP growth of about 1.3% per year) due to increased healthcare costs, lost ability to work and effects on tourism.
 The cost in lost economic growth is many times more than that.
 If malaria can be eliminated, thousands of lives will be saved and GDP growth will be higher.
 An increase in economic growth will enable the African economies to spend their own resources to prevent malaria and keep their populations malaria free and healthy.
+Overall, there will be huge economic benefits globally.

 Is it possible to reduce malaria deaths to zero?
 The answer is “yes, as malaria is both preventable and curable.
-Malaria has been eradicated in several countries such as the US and it is possible to eradicate it worldwide.
+Malaria has been eradicated in several countries such as the US, and it is possible to eradicate it worldwide.
 Over the last 15 years, increased prevention and control measures have led to a 60% reduction in malaria mortality rates globally.
 According to the World Health Organization, this has been due to the increased use of malaria prevention measures that include insecticide treated nets, indoor residual spraying, and malaria treatment drugs.
 An estimated 663 million cases of malaria have been averted in sub-Saharan Africa since 2001; however, 69% of the 663 million fewer malaria cases attributable to interventions were due to the use of mosquito nets, and 31% due to drugs and indoor spraying.
 This implies that sleeping under a mosquito bed net is one of the most cost effective and easiest ways to prevent malaria.

 Power of Love’s Response to Malaria